 But running a rock and roll band isn't easy.
 Rehearsal, booking, marketing, media, management, and long bar gigs late into the night began to take their toll.
 It was difficult to integrate that life into the increasing demands of academic life and my growing call to write a book.
 I had to let it go, so I fired myself from my own band.
 The Coyote Problem was a real creative high water mark in my life, and I'll always be grateful to the good people who shared that path with me, both on stage and off.

 Seven years after California, a lot of songs piled up.
 It was time to make another album, this time under my own name.
 I went back to master producer Sven-Erik Seaholm and together we made Two Pines.
 Drummer Bob Sale and bassist Jim Reeves brought their formidable talent to bear on these 14 songs, and I played everything else.
 The result is my most intimate, most honest album yet.
-We went for a warm, spare, and muscular sound.
+We went for a warm, spare, muscular sound.
 And we got it.

 My immersion in the San Diego music scene led to the opportunity to become a columnist for the San Diego Troubadour, a monthly independent music magazine.
 My column there called "Stages: Philosophy, Art, Culture, and Music" has run for nine years.
 This led to other writing opportunities, including features and a column about world spirituality in Unity Magazine called "A to Zen."

 In my mind, all of these various modes of expression root back to a common core -- the hunger to understand and the passion to connect.
 To me, philosophy, spirituality, and art are healing modalities -- we turn to them to salve our wounds, bind our broken places, and cultivate our growth.
 Whether in song, in prose, or in oratory, I simply want to open up to the grandeur and depth of being alive.
 And when I look out into an audience, whether at a show, or at a talk, or in Satsang, I see in their eyes and hear in their questions the same hunger that drives my work.
 There is great joy in gathering together around shared inquiry, and great healing in the space we create when we step out of our busy lives to share a song, a question, our laughter, or a perennial truth.
 What we cannot do alone we can surely do together.
 This is why we gather -- to feel the wisdom welling up through the cracks of our own lives.
-In the end, that is what all this work is about.
+That is what all this work is about.